-We also work with other services and organisations, with the family's permission, such as paediatricians, school nurses or family support workers.
+We also work with other services and organisations, with the family's permission, such as paediatricians or school nurses.

 How do we know if SEND provision is effective?

 The progress of all children is tracked throughout the school through the use of assessment weeks and pupil tracking data.